top of page

 How to Care for Your Chicken

-Like most animals, chickens are most happy when they have plenty of space to roam and explore.
+Like most animals, chickens are happiest when they have plenty of space to roam and explore.
 Chickens can either be kept inside the home or outdoors in a secure coop with attached run.
+Different breeds of chickens have different housing requirements, which we will discuss in more detail in the following section.

 Outdoor Living Spaces